rohitthapliyal180/GitAPIs/README.md

 # GitAPIs

-Git has APIs to get users, Repos, stargazers and watches.
+Git has APIs to get users list, Repos, stargazers and watches.
 Which is very useful to analyse repositories and user action.

 We are going to write a small code to demonstrate how you can get such details from github using APIs.